poorna029/mongodb_documenting/README.md

 because of a loose collation.

 In an Indian school portal, "Ram" ≠ "RAM" caused duplicate student accounts.
-They fixed it by using collation: { locale: "en", strength: 2 } on deleteOne() and find(). if suppose student registers as Ram and teacher enrolls with RAM , so mismatch when deleting
+They fixed it by using collation: { locale: "en", strength: 2 } on deleteOne() and find(). if suppose student registers as Ram and teacher enrolls with RAM , so mismatch when deleting and duplicates while creating

 In an eCommerce platform, collation mismatches created customer confusion when names like "Søren" and "Soren" were treated separately.